rubenwardy/minetest_modding_book/_en/basics/lua.md

 The `=` means *assignment*, so `result = a + b` means set "result" to a + b.
 Variable names can be longer than one character unlike in mathematics, as seen with the "result" variable.
-It's also worth noting that Lua is *case-sensitive*; A is a different variable than a.
+It's also worth noting that Lua is *case-sensitive*; A is a different variable to a.

 ### Variable Types